LittleAndi/minesweeper-api/README.md

 # minesweeper-api

-MineSweeper game as an api
+MineSweeper game as an api.
+There is now actual code yet, just some outlines to what it is supposed to do.

 ## How to play